snicoper/apuntes-next/docs/programming/net/create-project/features/fluent-validation.md

 namespace CleanArchitecture.Application.Common.Exceptions;

-public class CustomValidationException() : Exception("One or more validation failures have occurred.")
+public class BadRequestException() : Exception("One or more validation failures have occurred.")
 {
-    public CustomValidationException(IReadOnlyCollection<ValidationFailure> failures)
+    public BadRequestException(IReadOnlyCollection<ValidationFailure> failures)
         : this()
     {
         Errors = failures